 It was a hard lesson getting scammed for gold in Egypt, but I learned a lot from it.

-So, here’s some tips I have for you if you’re thinking of buying gold in Egypt.
+So, here are some tips I have for you if you’re thinking of buying gold in Egypt.

 1. Never go shopping with your guide

 This is the biggest mistake.
 Never buy gold in Egypt with your tour guide.
-Always go shopping anywhere in Egypt of your own accord.
+Always go shopping anywhere in Egypt on your own.